vaadin/whereabouts/README.md

   changing passwords, granting and revoking access, and so on.
 For authorization, it uses quite fine-grained roles.
 In this area there is a lot of room for improvement (and alternative solutions).

+## Design Decisions

+Want to know why a certain thing looks like it looks?
+Check out the [Design Decision](docs/design-decisions) directory.
+It contains timestamped documents that explain the reasoning behind various design decisions.
+You might find links to them inside JavaDoc comments as well.

+Note the temporal nature of the design decisions - they were valid at the time they were written.
+As this application evolves, older design decisions will become outdated and overridden by new ones.

 ## Running the Application

 This application uses Testcontainers to start up PostgreSQL when running in development mode and in integration tests.